SimmonsBI/bmotif/README.md

 Baker, N.J., Kaartinen, R., Roslin, T. and Stouffer, D.B., 2015.
 Species’ roles in food webs show fidelity across a highly variable oak forest.
 Ecography, 38(2), pp.130-139.

+Mora, B.B., Cirtwill, A.R. and Stouffer, D.B., 2018. pymfinder: a tool
+for the motif analysis of binary and quantitative complex networks. bioRxiv, 364703.